angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 rest period does not change, and it is to be performed at the athlete's time trial pace minus one (1).

+Devour and Infinity workouts vary in pacing from TT-4 to TT+4.

 <div class="self">
-    I found it easier to understand TT by converting from <em>calories per minute</em> to <em>pace</em> which is useful for machines that do not display calories per minute.
+    I found it easier to program TT by converting from <em>calories per minute</em> to <em>pace</em> which is useful for machines that do not display calories per minute.